smashchats/smash-web-client/README.md

 - [x] offline storage and app reload

-- [ ] receiving a profile message from a peer
+- [x] receiving a profile message from a peer
-- [ ] updating the peer's profile
+- [x] updating the peer's profile

+- [ ] Fix mobile/responsive styles (chat list not visible)

 - [ ] joining a Neighborhood
 - [ ] discovering other peers in the neighborhood (NBH_PROFILE_LIST)